‘The Dark Tower’: McConaughey And Elba’s Twitter Teaser Exchange Epic Or Cringe-Worthy?

-Yesterday night, Matthew McConaughey logged onto Twitter to begin an exchange with The Dark Tower co-star Matthew Idris Elba that would prove to be huge news for the universes of Stephen King fans and cinemaphiles in general.
+Yesterday night, Matthew McConaughey logged onto Twitter to begin an exchange with The Dark Tower co-star Idris Elba that would prove to be huge news for the universes of Stephen King fans and cinemaphiles in general.
 The exchange, an in-character debate between Elba’s Roland Deschain and McConaughey’s Man in Black, would result in the first two teaser trailers for the movie being released.
-Many people are happy just to get a first glimpse of the film’s footage, but others are more excited with the awesome Twitter sparring match that led up to the reveal.
-Still others think said back-and-forth was ridiculous and cringe-worthy.
+Many people are happy just to get a first glimpse of the film’s footage, but others are more excited about the awesome Twitter sparring match that led up to the reveal.
+Still, others think said back-and-forth was ridiculous and cringe-worthy.

 The Dark Tower trailer is coming tomorrow – prepare yourself Stephen King fans: https://t.co/AGgdfkHAHC pic.twitter.com/7PiyqIPEzx